Tired of plain rice? Try this flavorful Cilantro Lime Rice for a change.

 This zesty rice is super versatile and goes well with any Mexican and Asian dishes.
 Serve it along with chicken, pork or even beef!

-For example, my honey sriracha chicken skewers were great with this zesty rice!
+For example, my honey sriracha chicken skewers and easy chicken fingers were great with this zesty rice!

 For more tips on cooking a perfect rice on stovetop, be sure to check out my how to cook fluffy rice on stovetop.